Mofu-Gudur language

 Mofu-Gudur, or South Mofu, is a Chadic language spoken in northern Cameroon.
 Dialects are Dimeo, Gudur, Massagal, Mokong, Njeleng, and Zidim.

 Mofu-Gudur is spoken in the massifs south of the Tsanaga River as far as Mayo-Louti (Mokong and Mofou cantons of Mokolo commune, Mayo-Tsanaga department, and Gawaza commune, Diamaré department, in the Far North Region) by 60,000 speakers.

 Sign language

-Speakers use an estimated 1,500 conventionalized gestures.
-These are used in story-telling and reciting history, but also in situations not conducive to speech; when children are born deaf, or people go deaf later in life, the members have a system of communication available that will allow them to communicate with the entire community.
+Mofu-Gudur speakers, who are predominantly hearing, use an extensive repertoire of conventionalized gestures, estimated at around 1,500.
+These gestures accompany storytelling (including history) and may be used in situations where speech is impractical.